 One of the fastest growing environmental challenges in the country is the safe disposal of computers and other technology hardware.
 Computers contain a variety of dangerous toxins including mercury, cadmium, and PCBs.
 The typical computer and monitor contain an average of 2 to 10 pounds of lead.
 Throwing computers in a landfill allows these toxins to leach into the groundwater.

-Disposing of computers is not just a local or national problem.
-It is also an international issue.
-Some estimates indicate that 80% of American electronic waste is sent to China, India, Pakistan, or the Philippines.
+Disposing of computers is not localized problem.
+It is an international issue.
+Estimates indicate that 80% of American electronic waste is sent to China, India, Pakistan, or the Philippines.
 Poor villagers in these countries place themselves in danger as they work through the electronic waste piles mining for valuable metals.
 In 2002, groundwater tested in Guiyu, China registered lead levels 2,400 times higher than the acceptable limits set by the World Health Organization.

 "So how do I recycle my computer?"